Alanian cavalryman,1th-2d century (1)

 In the Hungarian Jászság Y-DNA Project of FamilyTree DNA nearly 50 men are tested.
 About half of them have Haplogroup R, and a quarter Hg I, Hg G is in the European average of 6%, and no samples are compatible with the samples seen today in North Ossetia-Alania.
 (43a)

-The historian Ammianus M. writes about the year 350 that the Alans lived in Scythia.
-In the course of time they united with other peoples.
-They consisted of two groups, all were designated as Halani.
-(43)
+The historian Ammianus M. writes about the year 350 that Alans lived in Scythia.
+In the course of time they had united with other peoples.
+They consisted of two groups and all were designated as Halani.
+(50)

 Most DNA from burial grounds in South Russia is R1a1a, only in six human skeletons from burial mounds in the Don region north of the Caucasus from late Neolithic time have G2, in depth has not been tested.
-This study shows the their relationship with nowadays Ossetians who are predominantly G2a1a1.
-(44)
+(53)

-haplogroup N is mentioned in eastern Sauromatiers by Chang Hua'an, 常華安.
-(46)
+Haplogroup N is mentioned in eastern Sauromatiers by Chang Hua'an, 常華安.
+(54)

 In the Caucasus the Y-DNA haplogroup G2a1a has the highest concentrations in the world.
 More the 50% of the men come for this.
 The highest concentration is in North Ossetia-Alania.
 They pretend to be of Alanic origin, but this is never proved.
 Increasingly is assumed they live there since the beginning of the Neolithic and came from the south.